brendt/stitcher.io/src/content/book/07-application-layer.md

 ## Several applications

 The first important thing to understand is that one project can have several applications.
 In fact, every Laravel project already has two by default: the HTTP- and console apps.
-Still there are several more parts of your project that can be thought of as a standalone app: every third party integration, a REST API, a front-facing client portal, an admin back office, and what not.
+Still, there are several more parts of your project that can be thought of as a standalone app: every third party integration, a REST API, a front-facing client portal, an admin back office, and what-not.

 All of these can be thought of as separate applications, exposing and presenting the domain for their own unique use cases.
-I tend to think of as the artisan console as just another one in this list: it's an application used by developers to work with and manipulate the project.
+In fact, I tend to think of the artisan console as just another one in this list: it's an application used by developers to work with and manipulate the project.

 Since we're in web development, your main focus will be within HTTP-related apps though.
 So what's included in them?
 Let's have a look: